 Along with installing antivirus software, you should make sure your computer operating software is up to date by always installing the free updates, such as those from Microsoft Windows or Apple Mac when they are released.
 As well as providing regular security fixes, these updates often include software improvements, bug-fixes and new features that will make your computer run better overall.

-For security purposes, MyState’s Internet Banking service does not support Internet Explorer 6 and older web browser versions.
-To use this service, we recommend you use the latest version of your web browser, as out-dated versions may contain 'bugs', security vulnerabilities and limitations that may make using Internet Banking more difficult and less secure.
-You can download one of the browsers by clicking on the link and following the instructions.
+For security purposes, MyState’s Internet Banking service does not support older web browsers.
+To use this service, we recommend you use the latest version of a web browser, as out-dated browsers may contain 'bugs', security vulnerabilities and limitations that may make using Internet Banking less secure and more difficult.

-Internet Banking may work on earlier versions of the above software or on other browser types that have not been listed, however, we strongly recommend using the above types and versions to maximise your security.
+Internet Banking may work on earlier versions of the above software or on other browser types that have not been listed; however, these are the recommended supported types and versions.

 We use 128-bit Secure Socket Layer (SSL) data encryption to provide the best protection for your Password and account details.